 In this formula, p(d | h) is the probability of the data d under a particular hypothesis h (also known as the likelihood).

-Forming the initial hypothesis space relies on assuming that there is a set of objects O and a set of detectors D, such that any object o ∈ O can potentially cause any detector d ∈ D to activate.
-Given that participants are shown that the machine activates when blicket objects are placed on its surface, a hypothesis h corresponds to a structure that posits whether individual objects have the causal effectiveness to activate the detector (see Griffiths & Tenenbaum, 2005, for more computational details).
+Forming the initial hypothesis space relies on assuming that there is a set of objects O and a detector d, such that any object o ∈ O can potentially cause the detector d to activate.
+Given that participants are shown that the machine activates when objects with the label “blicket” are placed on its surface, a hypothesis h corresponds to a structure that posits whether individual objects have the causal effectiveness to activate the detector (see Griffiths & Tenenbaum, 2005, for more computational details).
 Griffiths et al. (2011) describe the formal parameterization of this hypothesis space and model that results in the hypothesis space shown in Figure 3.

 To instantiate the model, each hypothesis is given a prior probability p(h), which is a function of the child’s belief about the base rate of blickets ρ.
 This prior corresponds to the number of blickets posited by the hypothesis.
 For example, in the figure, Hypothesis 0 posits 3 blickets, so its p(h) = ρ3.
 Hypotheses 1, 2, and 4 posit exactly 2 blickets, so their p(h) = ρ2(1−ρ).
 Hypotheses 3, 5, and 6 each posit 1, which makes their p(h) = ρ(1−ρ)2.
 Finally, Hypothesis 7 posits no blickets, which makes its p(h) = (1-ρ)3.